Surfers' heroic effort to save knocked-out skydiver 1km out to sea at night on jetski

 Investigators from the Transport Accident Investigation Commission are also gathering further information about the incident.

-The other skydiver involved in the collision, a man in his 20s, suffered injuries after landing on the beach and was airlifted to hospital in a moderate condition.
+The other skydiver involved in the collision, a man in his 20s, suffered injuries after landing on the beach and was airlifted to Auckland City Hospital in a moderate condition.

-He says he didn't sleep at all last night after returning home following discussions with police and paramedics until 1am.
+He says he didn't sleep at all last night after discussions with police and paramedics until 1am.

-Morpeth had to go straight to work in the morning to secure a shipment to Australia for his business Griptec.
+He had to go straight to work in the morning to secure a shipment to Australia for his business, Griptec.

 "It's pretty surreal the whole situation.
 I was explaining it at work this morning and someone said that sounds like a movie.
 And it still feels like that."